Training courses & Workshops

 Our international Digital Legacy Conference has taken place in London, Berlin, New York and online.
 Since 2014 it has become the flagship digital assets and digital legacy conference.

 - An overview as to how communication, grief and death has changed due to the Internet.

-- A comprehensive overview about the main online platforms being used in the UK and how they work.
+- A comprehensive overview about the main online platforms and how they work.

-- A comprehensive overview about the devices that are being used in the UK and how they work.
+- A comprehensive overview about connected devices and how they work.